 What are the current national or local policy frameworks and financial grants in place?
 Do you use them?
 What can be improved?

 In Norway, we have many grant schemes at both national and local level.
 For instance, the Norwegian Cultural Heritage Fund gives grants to private owners of protected buildings and municipalities can apply for SMIL (Special Environmental Measures in Farming) grants for buildings on operative farms.
 It is also possible to apply for grants from private foundations and funds.
 If an application happens to be successful, an ex-post report must be submitted to demonstrate your project developments and the outcome.

-In my case, I cannot apply for the Norwegian Cultural Heritage Fund for a restoration grant because these buildings are fully listed so cannot be touched, but I could file application for grants to support dissemination and educational activities related to the property.
+In my case, I cannot apply for the Norwegian Cultural Heritage Fund for a restoration grant because these buildings are fully listed so cannot be touched, but I could file an application for grants to support dissemination and educational activities related to the property.

 How can we motivate private owners of the cultural heritage to be interested in maintaining their properties?